openstack-archive/anvil/README.md

 Check out *conf/pkgs* for package listings and *conf/pips* for python packages for various distributions.

-Note that these files are in a modified json format which allows for simple comments (lines starting with #).
+Note that these files are in a modified json format which allows for simple comments (lines starting with *#*).
 These comments are useful for explanations of why a version was chosen or the like.

 # Starting

 **!Installing in a dedicated, disposable vm is safer than installing on your dev machine!**

-1. Get ubuntu 11 (oneiric) or redhat 6 (or equivalent) and create a new machine/vm with that distribution
-1. Install the above prerequisites
+1. Get and install the above prerequisites.
 1. *git clone git://github.com/yahoo/Openstack-Devstack2.git*

-## Glance
+## Glance (as an example)

 ### Installing

+**Always uninstall before you install (if you have installed previously)!**

-1. Run: *./stack -a install -d $HOME/openstack -c glance*
+1. Run: *sudo ./stack -a install -d $HOME/openstack -c glance*
-    * *Note:* This will also install glances dependencies (to show dependencies run *./stack -s*)
+    * *Note:* This will also install glances dependencies (to show dependencies run *./stack --list-deps*)
         * If this is undesired try the *--ignore-deps* option
+    * *Note:* *sudo* is typically required since packages will be installed (ie using yum) and configuration files may be written to places only root can write.
+        * Ie, running *python setup.py develop* will write files to */usr/local/lib/python2.X*
+        * Ie, the horizon component writes configuration to */etc/apache2/*
 1. When prompted for passwords either press enter (to have it generate one) or enter a password.
 1. Wait for it to finish...
     * On finish you should see all configurations/passwords/database dsn's that have been fetched (for future reference).